teststaybaka/node-cascading/README.md

 # node-cascading
-Yet another web framework for nodejs with TypeScript definition.
+Yet another web framework for nodejs written in TypeScript, with some common util classes/functions.

 ## Install
 ```